Alejogb1/job-board/blog-data/how-can-i-create-a-custom-goland-inspection-to-highlight-uninitialized-struct-fields-in-go.md

 id: "how-can-i-create-a-custom-goland-inspection-to-highlight-uninitialized-struct-fields-in-go"
 ---

-Let's tackle this.
+.
 I remember a particularly thorny project a few years back where uninitialized struct fields were silently wreaking havoc, leading to some unpredictable behavior that took far too long to track down.
 A custom GoLand inspection to highlight these issues early would have been invaluable.
 So, while it's not built-in, creating one isn’t too complex, but requires a grasp of Go’s abstract syntax tree (AST) and the GoLand plugin API.

 First, let’s clarify what we mean by “uninitialized struct fields.”
 In Go, if you declare a struct variable without explicitly assigning values to its fields, those fields are initialized with their zero values (e.g., `0` for integers, `""` for strings, `false` for booleans, and `nil` for pointers, slices, maps, functions, and channels).
 This isn't always a problem, of course.
 Sometimes, the zero value is perfectly acceptable and even intended.
-The issue we’re targeting is when a field *should* have a specific, non-zero value but is left to its default, leading to logical errors.
+The issue we’re targeting is when a field _should_ have a specific, non-zero value but is left to its default, leading to logical errors.

 GoLand’s plugin architecture allows us to write custom inspections by leveraging its IntelliJ platform.
 We’ll primarily be dealing with two key components: the PSI (Program Structure Interface) that represents the source code as a tree structure and the inspection API, which allows us to define checks and highlight issues.